Billing and Account Management FAQs

 Amazon EC2 Best Practice: Set up an Amazon CloudWatch alarm to automatically restart or recover your Amazon EC2 instance.

 There are two types of status checks: system status checks and instance status checks.
-System status checks monitor the AWS systems on which your instance runs.
+System status checks monitor the Amazon Web Services systems on which your instance runs.
 If your instance fails a system status check, it’s usually caused by the underlying problems.
 For instances backed by Amazon Elastic Block Store (Amazon EBS), you can stop and start the instance, which in most cases results in the instance being migrated to a new healthy host.
-You can also create a CloudWatch alarm that monitors and automatically recovers the Amazon EC2 instance from any issue that requires AWS Support involvement.
+You can also create a CloudWatch alarm that monitors and automatically recovers the Amazon EC2 instance from any issue that requires Amazon Web Services Support involvement.

 If the instance fails an instance status check, it’s usually caused by operation issues.
 You can create a CloudWatch alarm that automatically reboots the instance.
 An instance reboot is equivalent to an operating system reboot.
 When your business is interrupted by a failed instance status check, you might quickly recover your instance by automatically rebooting it.